CLIUtils/CLI11/README.md

 * [Cxxopts]: C++11, single file, and nice CMake support, but requires regex, therefore GCC 4.8 (CentOS 7 default) does not work.
 Syntax closely based on Boost PO, so not ideal but familiar.
 * [DocOpt]: Completely different approach to program options in C++11, you write the docs and the interface is generated.
 Too fragile and specialized.
 * [GFlags]: The Google Commandline Flags library.
 Uses macros heavily, and is limited in scope, missing things like subcommands.
 It provides a simple syntax and supports config files/env vars.
+* [GetOpt]: Very limited C solution with long, convoluted syntax.
+Does not support much of anything, like help generation.
+Always available on UNIX, though (but in different flavors).

 So, this library was designed to provide a great syntax, good compiler compatibility, and minimal installation fuss.